Updated April 2025--Are you curious about seeing Ireland's must-see attractions?

 In reality, it’s a stone crater covered in grass that was designed by American architect James Turrell and built close to an original fairy fort.

 If you know anything about Irish superstition, you’ll know one thing for sure.
-You never disturb something that is connected to the fairies, or else bad luck will come upon you.
+You never disturb something that is connected to the fairies, or else bad luck will come to you.

 It’s an old Irish “pisheog” (otherwise known as a fairy curse) that is still taken seriously in modern-day Ireland.